Our Favorite Holiday Chocolate Crinkle Cookie REcipe

 We all have our weaknesses

 For us, that weakness is cookies.
 We love them.
-And we are pretty sure they love us too.
+And, we are pretty sure they love us too.
 So what better time of year to share our favorite cookie recipe than during the holidays?!
-We are so excited for the opportunity to participate in the Blog Hop Cookie Swap with a great group of people!
+We are so excited for the opportunity to participate in the Blog Hop Cookie Swap, organized by Sarah from @roomfortuesday, with a great group of people!

-Recently, on our Instagram story Stephen posted the process of baking these cookies and SO MANY people ask for the recipe.
+Recently, on our Instagram story, Stephen posted the process of baking the perfect Christmas cookies and SO MANY people asked for the recipe.
+It's a pretty easy recipe with simple ingredients.
+And major bonus, you don't need to dig out your stand or hand mixer for this - it's all done the good old fashioned way.
 Today we are sharing the recipe for maybe the most delicious, soft, festive-looking cookies that just scream: “IT’S THE MOST WONDERFUL TIME OF THE YEAR!”

 Chocolate Crinkle Cookie Ingredients